brntb/Amazing-Numbers/README.md

 Example 1:

+Welcome to Amazing Numbers!

+Supported requests:
-Enter a natural number:
+- enter a natural number to know its properties;
-> -7
-This number is not natural!

-Example 2:
+- enter 0 to exit.

-Enter a natural number:
+Enter a request:
-> 15
+> 17
-Properties of 15
+Properties of 17
         even: false
          odd: true
-        buzz: false
-        duck: false

-Example 3:

-Enter a natural number:
-> 14
-Properties of 14
-        even: true
-         odd: false
         buzz: true
         duck: false

-Example 4:
+ palindromic: false

-Enter a natural number:
+Enter a request:
-> 102
+> 101
-Properties of 102
+Properties of 101
-        even: true
+        even: false
-         odd: false
+         odd: true
         buzz: false
         duck: true
+ palindromic: true

+Enter a request:
+> -56

+The first parameter should be a natural number or zero.

+Enter a request:
+> 0

+Goodbye!